Bill C-30: Protecting Children from Internet Predators Act: Content of bill

-The bill would have allowed authorities to demand access to subscriber information from both ISPs and telephone providers without needing to present a warrant - and would have required telecommunications providers to ensure that there was a back door entrance to allow all communications to be intercepted when desired.
+The bill would have allowed authorities to demand access to subscriber information from both ISPs and telephone providers without needing to obtain a warrant from a judge, and would have required telecommunications providers to ensure that there was a back door entrance to allow all communications to be intercepted when desired.

-The bill would not only have granted these powers to police agencies but also to the Canadian Security Intelligence Service and Competition Bureau officials, as well as anybody "appointed" by the Minister of Public Safety to carry out such actions.
+The bill would have granted these powers to police agencies, and also to Canadian Security Intelligence Service and Competition Bureau officials, as well as anybody appointed by the Minister of Public Safety to carry out such actions.
 The bill would also have allowed any of these persons to make copies of the data taken from citizens' digital devices, without oversight or a right of appeal.

 The bill would have prohibited ISPs from answering affirmatively if a customer asked them whether authorities had been searching their data.

 The bill would have increased the number of actions that can be legally carried out by police officers without a warrant.
-In the current Criminal Code, section 487.11 allows a police officer to "exercise any of the powers described in subsection 487(1) or 492.1(1) without a warrant".
-In Bill C-30, the section was amended to include "exercise any of the powers described in section 487, 492.1 or 492.2 without a warrant".
+Section 487.11 of the Criminal Code allowed a police officer to "exercise any of the powers described in subsection 487(1) or 492.1(1) without a warrant".
+Under Bill C-30, the section would be amended to include "exercise any of the powers described in section 487, 492.1 or 492.2 without a warrant".

 Everyone has a BlackBerry, an iPhone, an iPad, laptops.
 We carry our cellphones with us.
 Through this bill, the government is giving itself a tool that can determine our geographic location at all times.
 The government is telling us that the same information is available in the phone book, but the last time I checked, the phone book did not provide my geographic location at all times.